jaspermayone-archive/AI/README.md

 Have a look at the [open issues](https://github.com/Adapt-Development/J.A.R.V.I.S/issues) to find a mission that resonates with you.

+Please check [CONTRIBUTING.md](https://github.com/Adapt-Development/J.A.R.V.I.S/blob/master/CONTRIBUTING.md) to know how you can contribute

 ## License
 J.A.R.V.I.S is lisenced under GNU General Public License v3.0